gaston-amaya/alkemy_challange_ruby/README.md

 # Installation

-Clone the repository and CD in to it and run the commands below
+Clone the repository, CD in to it and run the commands below

 1. bundle install
 2. rake db:create